Welcome to the Department of Health and Human Development

 The HHD Department is one of the oldest and largest professional programs at Western.
 There are currently over 650 undergraduate and 25 graduate students enrolled in the three programs, making it large enough to provide a comprehensive curriculum, yet small enough that you won't get lost in the crowd.
-The department is housed in the Carver Gymnasium complex, along with its athletic facilities, biomechanics and exercise physiology labs, Lou Parberry Fitness Center, offices and classrooms.
+The department is housed in the Carver Academic facility, along with its biomechanics and exercise physiology labs, Lou Parberry Fitness Center, offices, classrooms and athletic facilities.
 Also available for instructional and recreational use is the University's 11-acre waterfront facility, Lakewood, on Lake Whatcom, located just minutes from campus.

 One reason Western graduates excel is because of the quality of instruction they receive.
 The department's 15 faculty members are dedicated to teaching, involved in research, experienced in their fields, and active in professional organizations.
 The faculty is committed to personal instruction and to helping you shape an education suited to your personal goals.
 You are assigned a faculty member to interpret program requirements, help select courses, and assist in proper course sequencing.
 Your faculty advisor is also there to provide support and to steer you toward the resources you may need in any aspect of campus life.